These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 Advantages:

-• It’s also easier to meet regulatory compliance, as agents must be available before initiating a new call.
+- Compliance with regulations is easier to achieve since agents must be available before initiating a new call.

 Disadvantages:

-• As a result, many sales managers report they are less efficient than predictive or power dialers.
+- Many sales managers report that preview dialers are less efficient than predictive or power dialers.

 Make Your Outbound More Efficient with Nextiva

-Nextiva’s auto dialer software comes as standard when you buy contact center software.
-We appreciate that finding new clients is just as important as serving existing ones.
+Nextiva’s auto dialer software comes as part of its contact center software.
+Finding new clients is just as important as serving existing ones.

 “Nextiva has the edge for most businesses.
 It’s better for businesses seeking an omnichannel contact center solution, and it’s also the clear winner for any brand that needs a VoIP phone service.
 Nextiva can really handle any potential use case for businesses of all sizes without sacrificing ease of use and simplicity for small teams.”